Bylaws

 1. Be appointed by the board for special projects.

-2. Attend board meetings, as a non-voting member, as requested by the president.
+2. Attend board meetings, as a non-voting member(s), as requested by the president.

 Section 1 – Time and Purpose

-The Fall Conference will constitute the annual meeting of the membership.
+The Annual Statewide Conference will constitute the annual meeting of the membership.
 This meeting will include the president’s annual report and any other official business as deemed appropriate by the board.
-Every member shall be notified of the annual meeting at least 30 days prior to the meeting.
+Every member shall be notified by email of the annual meeting at least 15 days prior to the meeting.

 Section 2 – Quorum